Community > Cottage Industries

 Cottage Industries and Local Businesses

-The colonists brought with them many trades and skills learned and practiced in their German homelands.
+The colonists brought many trades and skills learned and practiced in their German homelands.
 The ship arrival records from 1766 and the 1767 census show the following occupations were practiced by settlers in Norka: farmer, teacher, bookbinder, stonemason, wheelwright, tailor, weaver, shoemaker, and stocking maker.
-Many other settlers who were simply listed as craftsmen.
+Many other settlers were simply listed as craftsmen.

-Germany had a long tradition of guilds which originated in the 12th century.
-Guilds operated on a system where a young man first worked as an apprentice learning the basic skills of the trade.
+Germany had a long tradition of guilds, which originated in the 12th century.
+Guilds operated on a system where a young man first worked as an apprentice, learning the basic skills of the trade.
 After the apprentice attained a certain level of knowledge and skill, he was promoted to journeyman.
 At this time, he was allowed to travel the land in search of masters in his field for whom he could work and from whom he could learn the requisite skills to become a master himself.
 When he completed his journeyman time with appropriate skill and knowledge, he would be promoted to master.
-This was an important step which allowed him to set up his own shop.
+This important step allowed him to set up his own shop.
 The Russian recruiters recognized the value of the skills learned by members of the guild system and the benefits they would bring to the development of the new colonies on the lower Volga.

-The colonists brought with them many trades and skills learned and practiced in their German homelands.
+The colonists brought many trades and skills learned and practiced in their German homelands.
 The ship arrival records from 1766 and the 1767 census show the following occupations were practiced by settlers in Norka: farmer, teacher, bookbinder, stonemason, wheelwright, tailor, weaver, shoemaker, and stocking maker.
-Many other settlers who were simply listed as craftsmen.
+Many other settlers were simply listed as craftsmen.

-Germany had a long tradition of guilds which originated in the 12th century.
-Guilds operated on a system where a young man first worked as an apprentice learning the basic skills of the trade.
+Germany had a long tradition of guilds, which originated in the 12th century.
+Guilds operated on a system where a young man first worked as an apprentice, learning the basic skills of the trade.
 After the apprentice attained a certain level of knowledge and skill, he was promoted to journeyman.
 At this time, he was allowed to travel the land in search of masters in his field for whom he could work and from whom he could learn the requisite skills to become a master himself.
 When he completed his journeyman time with appropriate skill and knowledge, he would be promoted to master.
-This was an important step which allowed him to set up his own shop.
+This important step allowed him to set up his own shop.
 The Russian recruiters recognized the value of the skills learned by members of the guild system and the benefits they would bring to the development of the new colonies on the lower Volga.

-At the time the 1775 census was taken, living in the colony were blacksmiths, a cooper, silk weavers, a camlet weaver, mill operators, a tailor, a shoemaker, a watchmaker, and a wheelwright.
+At the time the 1775 census was taken, living in the colony were blacksmiths, a cooper, silk weavers, a camlet weavers, mill operators, a tailor, a shoemaker, a watchmaker, and a wheelwright.
 The 1798 census notes the existence of two mills, three blacksmith shops, and four shoemakers.

-Two men from Norka, J. Deines and W. Spady, manufactured sarpinka (a cotton cloth) which they displayed at the 1862 International Exhibition in London, England.
-The sarpinka business employed many people in Norka.
+Two men from Norka, J. Deines and W. Spady, manufactured Sarpinka (a cotton cloth), which they displayed at the 1862 International Exhibition in London, England.
+The Sarpinka business employed many people in Norka.

-Many businesses relied on the port colony of Schilling which had sawmills, hotels, grain elevators, flour mills, restaurants, and barge facilities for transporting goods on the Volga River.
+Many businesses relied on the port colony of Schilling, which had sawmills, hotels, grain elevators, flour mills, restaurants, and barge facilities for transporting goods on the Volga River.
 Balzer was another important commercial town where spinning and weaving products were predominant.

-Two men from Norka, J. Deines and W. Spady, manufactured sarpinka (a cotton cloth) which they displayed at the 1862 International Exhibition in London, England.
-The sarpinka business employed many people in Norka.
+Two men from Norka, J. Deines and W. Spady, manufactured Sarpinka (a cotton cloth), which they displayed at the 1862 International Exhibition in London, England.
+The Sarpinka business employed many people in Norka.

-Many businesses relied on the port colony of Schilling which had sawmills, hotels, grain elevators, flour mills, restaurants, and barge facilities for transporting goods on the Volga River.
+Many businesses relied on the port colony of Schilling, which had sawmills, hotels, grain elevators, flour mills, restaurants, and barge facilities for transporting goods on the Volga River.
 Balzer was another important commercial town where spinning and weaving products were predominant.

 Conrad Brill mentions the distinction between farming and other occupations in his story titled Memories of Norka: